 Joint Japan/World Bank Master Scholarships Program 2018/2019

-Brief Description: Application is now open for the Joint Japan/World Bank Graduate Scholarship Program (JJ/WBGSP) to any gender from developing countries with useful professional experience and a history of supporting their countries’ development efforts who are applying to a master degree program in a development-related topic.
+Brief Description: Application is now open for the Joint/Japan World Bank Scholarships Program for graduate studies (JJ/WBGSP) to any gender from developing countries with useful professional experience and a history of supporting their countries’ development efforts who are applying to a master degree program in a development-related topic.

 JJWBGSP offers scholarships for over 200 Preferred Programs (.xlsx 49 KB) spanning a wide array of development topics and for 14 Partner Programs (.xlsx 15 KB) at universities in U.S., Africa and Japan in key areas of development, including economic policy management, tax policy, and infrastructure management.
 JJWBGSP scholarships for developing country nationals are not available for any other master degree program.

 After earning their degree, developing country scholars commit to return to their home country to use their new skills and contribute to their countries’ social and economic development.

 A JJWBGSP scholarship provides tuition, a monthly living stipend, round-trip airfare, health insurance, and travel allowance.
 View a detailed list of benefits.

 The World Bank Scholarship programme began in 1982.
 This is where students are able to undertake graduate studies in subjects related to economic development.
 There are two kinds of scholarship currently available on a very competitive basis:

 1. The Joint Japan/World Bank Graduate Scholarship Program (JJ/WBGSP) is run with funding from the Japanese government and the World Bank; scholarships are awarded to individuals from World Bank member countries to study at renowned universities in other member countries.